mishafredmeyer/Baikal_sewage/R_scripts_numbered/README_EDI.md

 Data contained in this repository have been cleaned and wrangled using a prior script (`00_disaggregated_data_cleaning.R`).
-This script is not contained within the EDI repository to prevent confusion, but is available via the associated OSF page for this project (**DOI**).
+This script is not contained within the EDI repository to prevent confusion, but is available via the associated OSF page for this project (DOI 10.17605/OSF.IO/9TA8Z).
 This script primarily removes any poorly preserved taxa that may be partially included in the dataset, corrects mispellings, and formats data into a tidy format, thereby enabling interoperability among all CSV files.

 ## R session info:
-The following R packages are essential to produce SIBER:
+The following R packages are essential to produce the dataset:

   + [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html)
   + [lubridate](https://cran.r-project.org/web/packages/lubridate/index.html)